paulpham157/vinagent/README.md

 ```

 # 6. License
-`agentcore` is released under the MIT License.
+`vinagent` is released under the MIT License.
 You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 # 7. Contributing
 We welcome contributions from the community.
-If you would like to contribute, please read our [Contributing Guide](https://github.com/datascienceworld-kan/agentcore/blob/main/CONTRIBUTING.md).
+If you would like to contribute, please read our [Contributing Guide](https://github.com/datascienceworld-kan/vinagent/blob/main/CONTRIBUTING.md).
 If you have any questions or need help, feel free to join [Discord Channel](https://discord.com/channels/1036147288994758717/1358017320970358864).